pingcap/docs-tidb-operator/en/v2-vs-v1.md

 - `ComponentGroup`
 - `Instance`

-These three CRDs can manage Pods directly.
+These three-layer CRDs can manage Pods directly.
 TiDB Operator v2 uses the `ComponentGroup` CRD to manage nodes with common characteristics, reducing complexity, and the `Instance` CRD to facilitate management of individual stateful instances, providing instance-level operations and ensuring flexibility.

 Benefits include:

-- Better support for volume changes.
+- Better support for volume configuration changes.
 - More reasonable rolling update order, such as restarting the leader last to prevent repeated leader migration.
 - In-place upgrades for non-core components (such as log tail and istio), reducing the impact of TiDB Operator and infrastructure changes on the TiDB cluster.
-- Graceful Pod restarts via `kubectl delete ${pod}` and rebuilding specific TiKV nodes via `kubectl delete ${instance}`.
+- Graceful Pod restarts using `kubectl delete ${pod}` and rebuilding specific TiKV nodes using `kubectl delete ${instance}`.
 - More intuitive status display.

 ### Introduce the Overlay mechanism and no longer manage Kubernetes fields unrelated to TiDB directly